Skip to main content

 Filter by file size

-In this dropdown you can filter for files by their size.
+In this dropdown, you can filter files by their size.
 The following options are supported:

-• Empty - will filter files with zero size
+• Empty - filters files with zero size.

-• Tiny - will filter files smaller than 10KB
+• Tiny - filters files smaller than 10KB.

-• Very small - will filter files smaller than 100KB
+• Very small - filters files smaller than 100KB.

-• Small - will filter files smaller than 1MB
+• Small - filters files smaller than 1MB.

-• Medium - will filter files smaller than 50MB
+• Medium - filters files smaller than 50MB.

-• Large - will filter files smaller than 1GB
+• Large - filters files smaller than 1GB.

 Options for searching by size